magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-service-bus.md

 ## Create Uplink Converter

 You can сreate an **Uplink converter** in the **Data converters** section or directly in the integration.
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
+Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.
 Click on the “plus” and on “Create new converter”.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.

 {% assign feature = "integrations" %}{% include templates/debug-mode.md %}